alessiogandelli/tweets-to-topic-network/README.md

 ![full network](https://github.com/alessiogandelli/tweets-to-topic-network/blob/main/data/full_network.png)

-## network projection
+#### Network projection
+if the project parameter is set to True the network is also projected into a retweet network (this is redundant, you can create a retweets network without passing from the ttn) and a network of retweets for each topic :

-Now we have two sets of nodes and we want only one: the authors.
+In the temporal text network, we have two sets of nodes and we want only one: the authors.
 To achieve this I used a hybrid approach between iteration and recursion.
 First, it iterates over all the users, so for each user, the goal now is to create all the edges between this user and others.

 For each user, we iterate over all its tweets recursively searching for the end of the chain.
 There are a few cases:
 - It is an original tweet with no mentions: do nothing
 - It is an original tweet mentioning other users: create an edge between the user and the mentioned users